readthedocs/ethicalads.io/content/pages/jobs/account-manager-part-time.md

 in our audience and mission.
 For publishers, we similarly use the network effects of folks seeing our ads to attract publishers to the platform.
 This is definitely a hybrid between sales and customer support but heavier on the customer service side.
-Our goal is to expand this to a full time role in about six months.
+Our goal is to expand this to a full time role later in 2021.

 Interest and skills in any of the following is a big plus so please let us know in your application: